urunc-dev/urunc/docs/configuration.md

 [monitors.qemu]
 default_memory_mb = 256
 default_vcpus = 1
-# binary_path is not set by default - urunc will search in PATH
+# path is not set by default - urunc will search in PATH

 [monitors.firecracker]
 default_memory_mb = 256
 default_vcpus = 1
-# binary_path is not set by default - urunc will search in PATH
+# path is not set by default - urunc will search in PATH

 [monitors.hvt]
 default_memory_mb = 256
 default_vcpus = 1
-# binary_path is not set by default - urunc will search in PATH
+# path is not set by default - urunc will search in PATH

 [monitors.spt]
 default_memory_mb = 256
 default_vcpus = 1
-# binary_path is not set by default - urunc will search in PATH
+# path is not set by default - urunc will search in PATH
 ```

 ## Notes